Oberon was the first company to build a commercial scale plant to make renewable DME.

 DME itself (dimethyl ether, or CH OCH ) is a clean, colorless, non-toxic gas that is easy to liquefy and transport.
 At standard temperature and pressure DME is a gas, but it can be liquefied under moderate pressure, similar to LPG for storage and handling.

-rDME can be blended in with LPG up to 20% without changes in handling procedures.
-We also support and supply applications ranging up to 100% rDME, such as in transportation, for equipment modified to use this flexible fuel.
+Oberon's rDME fuel can be blended in with LPG up to 20% without changes in handling procedures.
+We also support and supply applications ranging up to 100% rDME fuel, such as in transportation, for equipment modified to use this flexible fuel.

 This plant was brought to life with the generous support of the State of California, and created over 10 full-time local jobs in the community.